 ALSO READ: HK leader's Doha visit hailed as 'milestone'

-Hong Kong-based on-demand delivery platform Lalamove – a privately run unicorn start-up valued at over $1 billion – said on Monday the UAE will be its 14th market worldwide.
-The company will launch full logistics services in Dubai and drop-off services in Sharjah and Abu Dhabi.
+Hong Kong-based on-demand delivery platform Lalamove — a privately-run startup valued at over $1 billion — said on Monday the United Arab Emirates will become its 14th market worldwide.
+The unicorn company is launching full logistics services in Dubai and drop-off services in Sharjah and Abu Dhabi.

-With the rise of e-commerce, Lalamove said it will strive to serve the logistics solution needs of small and medium-sized companies in the UAE when they are able to contribute 40 percent of the Gulf state’s gross domestic product.
+With the rise of e-commerce, Lalamove said it will strive to serve the logistics solutions needs of small and medium-sized companies in the UAE, which contribute 40 percent of the Gulf state’s gross domestic product.

 READ MORE: HK-Kuwait ties reach new heights with inking of 24 agreements